What triggers investigations?

 - search premises,

-- require a person to give reasonable assistance.
+- require you to answer questions, provide information, and give reasonable assistance.

-If a person fails to comply with an investigator’s lawful request, increased penalties or prosecution may result.
+If you do not comply with an investigator’s lawful request, increased penalties or prosecution may result.

 How do I prepare for an investigation?

-If you have any questions about an investigation, you can contact the investigator for assistance.
+- If you have questions about an investigation, contact the investigator for assistance.

 What can I expect?

-The State Revenue Office acts impartially and applies the law consistently to make fair and equitable decisions.
+We act impartially and apply the law consistently to make fair and equitable decisions.

-In relation to our investigations, you can expect to:
+In relation to investigations, you can expect to:

 - Be provided with a reasonable amount of time to produce your records.

-- Negotiate the time and place for an interview, and have arrangements confirmed in writing.
+- Negotiate the time and place for an interview, with arrangements confirmed in writing.